 Think about it this way (and work towards something that’s manageable for you) … if in an ideal world you would stay in bed for a full day - what would doing 5% of that look like?
 Staying in bed for an hour while your partner holds the fort?
 Even an hour will make a big difference!
 The idea is to take as much rest as possible and don't do anything which isn't absolutely essential.
 Laundry, tidying up toys etc, can all wait a few days.
 It’s a time to lean on easy dinners which you can pull out of the freezer and shove in the oven.

 Self-care, as always, is deeply personal so how you do self-care during the menstrual phase will be different for everyone but some aspects which we can all benefit from include limiting our incoming stimuli such as the news, tv, or social media.
 It’s a good time to connect with your thoughts so journaling is beneficial.
 Focusing on the food we eat, wearing comfortable clothes, enjoying the feel of fresh bedsheets, and drinking lots of comforting, hot drinks such as herbal teas and benefiting from lots (and lots!) of rest.

 Remember what I said in last week's blog post, much of what we label as PMS is a sign that we’re run down.
 Again, lots of rest and practicing phase specific self-care helps.
 Taking magnesium and a probiotic was a game changer for me on this front (please check with your own doctor regarding benefits, uses, dosage before taking any supplements).

-Eating foods which help our body metabolise excess estrogen during the ovulatory and the beginning of the luteal phases will help avoid most PMS symptoms and cramps.
+Eating foods which help our body metabolise excess during the ovulatory and the beginning of the luteal phases will help avoid most PMS symptoms and cramps.